-Change Archive Type from toolbar
+Change Archive Type and Compression from toolbar

-Holter report, including ECG strips, but not the recording.

-Note: Only by doing an "Full" Archive, can the patient's Holter data be restored and reanalyzed.
+will save an electronic version of the patient's Holter report, including ECG strips, but not the recording.
+Only by doing an "Full" Archive, can the patient's Holter data be restored and reanalyzed.